Erivedge Sample Coding

 Premature Fusion of the Epiphyses

-Premature fusion of the epiphyses has been reported in pediatric patients exposed to ERIVEDGE.
+- Premature fusion of the epiphyses has been reported in pediatric patients exposed to Erivedge.
 In some cases, fusion progressed after drug discontinuation.
 Erivedge is not indicated for pediatric patients

 - The most common adverse reactions (≥10%) were muscle spasms, alopecia, dysgeusia, weight loss, fatigue, nausea, diarrhea, decreased appetite, constipation, arthralgias, vomiting, and ageusia

-- Amenorrhea can occur in females of reproductive Reversibility of amenorrhea is unknown.
-In clinical trials, a total of 3 of 10 pre-menopausal women developed amenorrhea while receiving Erivedge
+- Amenorrhea can occur in females of reproductive potential.
+Reversibility of amenorrhea is unknown.
+In clinical trials, 30% of 10 pre-menopausal women developed amenorrhea while receiving Erivedge

-- Treatment-emergent grade 3 laboratory abnormalities observed in clinical trials were hyponatremia in 6 patients (4%), hypokalemia in 2 patients (1%), and azotemia in 3 patients (2%)
+- Grade 3 laboratory abnormalities observed in clinical trials were hyponatremia (4%), azotemia (2%), and hypokalemia (1%)

-- Additionally, in a post-approval clinical trial conducted in 1232 patients with locally advanced or metastatic BCC treated with ERIVEDGE, a subset of 29 patients had baseline values for CPK reported.
-Within the subset of patients, 38% had a shift from baseline, and one of the patients had a Grade 3 value.
-The prevalence of Grade 3/4 CPK elevation across the entire study population with any CPK measurement was 2.4% (11 out of 453 patients)
+- Additionally, in a post-approval clinical trial conducted in 1232 patients with locally advanced or metastatic BCC treated with Erivedge, a subset of 29 patients had baseline values for blood creatine phosphokinase (CPK) reported.
+Within the subset of patients, 38% had a shift from baseline, including Grade 3 (3%) increased CPK.
+Grade 3 or 4 increased CPK occurred in 2.4% of the 453 patients across the entire study population with any CPK measurement

-- No data are available regarding the presence of vismodegib in human milk, the effects of the drug on the breastfed infant, or the effects of the drug on milk production.
-Because of the potential for serious adverse reactions in breastfed infants from Erivedge, advise a nursing woman that breastfeeding is not recommended during therapy with Erivedge and for 24 months after the final dose
+- No data are available regarding the presence of vismodegib in human milk, the effects of the drug on the breastfed child, or the effects of the drug on milk production.
+Advise women that breastfeeding is not recommended during therapy with Erivedge and for 24 months after the final dose

 You may report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.
 You may also report side effects to Genentech at (888) 835-2555.